mainkoon81/Alteryx-project-00-BA/README.md

 __Issue:__ A school district wants to predict **the per pupil costs of a school** based on some high level summary data about the school.
 This way they’ll have a good estimation of how well a school is managing its costs relative to what the model would predict.
 We are asked to prepare the data for modelling.

 __Data Understanding:__ The CSV files contain data for two different school districts.
- - DistrictA_Attendance - It contains average daily attendance, percent attendance, and pupil-teacher ratio data for the 25 schools in district A.
+ - 'DistrictA_Attendance.csv' - It contains average daily attendance, percent attendance, and pupil-teacher ratio data for the 25 schools in district A.
- - DistrictA_Finance - It contains average monthly teacher salary and per pupil cost data for the 25 schools in district A.
+ - 'DistrictA_Finance.csv' - It contains average monthly teacher salary and per pupil cost data for the 25 schools in district A.
- - DistrictB_Attendance - It contains average daily attendance, percent attendance, and pupil-teacher ratio data for the 21 schools in district B.
+ - 'DistrictB_Attendance.csv' - It contains average daily attendance, percent attendance, and pupil-teacher ratio data for the 21 schools in district B.
- - DistrictB_Finance - It contains average monthly teacher salary and per pupil cost data for the 21 schools in district B.
+ - 'DistrictB_Finance.csv' - It contains average monthly teacher salary and per pupil cost data for the 21 schools in district B.

 __Process:__

-> Step 1: **Combine the data:** First combine the data from the various files into one sheet, with one row per school.
+Step 1: **Combine the data:** First combine the data from the various files into one sheet, with one row per school.
-  - issue: Unmatched row-numbers, two catagorical fields, Need to transform the structure of either one of the datasets (we use a crosstab)
+ - Crosstab_tool: Unmatched row-numbers, two catagorical fields, Need to transform the structure of either one of the datasets
+ - Join_tool: Check the leftover in L/R tabs
+ - Union_tool: Stack the data on top of eachother, and remove or rename its fields, using Select_tool

-> Step 2: **Clean the Data:** Next clean the data, which includes addressing duplicate data, missing data, and any other data issues.
+Step 2: **Clean the Data:** Next clean the data, which includes addressing duplicate data, missing data, and any other data issues.
+ - FieldSummary_tool: Visualize the data first and show missing values in its histograms.
+Do we delete or impute the missings?
+ - SelectRecords_tool: Delete duplicate rows manually..hopeless
+ - Filter_tool: Delete missings'rows by filtering out records that are NULL. ..hopeless

-> Step 3: **Identify and Deal with Outliers:** Lastly, look for outliers and determine the best way to address them.
+Step 3: **Identify and Deal with Outliers:** Lastly, look for outliers and determine the best way to address them.
+ -